ErikStra/DE2_Project_Climate-Chamber-System/README.md

 5V network is used for low-power components whereas 12V network is used for fans, leds and water pump.

 ### 5. Display
 16x2 LCD backlit display is used to show statistic and enable basic settings change.
-This display was chosen for it good readability and simplicity of use.
+This display was chosen for its good readability and simplicity of use.
 The display is equipped with I2C shield to save precisious GPIOs.

 ## Software description